spectrocloud/docusaurus-versioning-template/README.md

 The `findApiDocsPluginVersionsObject` locates the `api` plugin object in the `docusaurus.config.js` file.
 The `updateVersionsObject` function updates the `api` plugin object with the versioned content.
 We use the `versionsOverride.json` file to override the `label`, `version`, and `banner` properties.

 For example, in our Spectro Cloud production's site `version-3-4` branch we change the `label` to display `v3.4.x and prior`.
-This is the value we use in the `versionsOverride.json` file to override default behavior.
+This is the value we use in the `versionsOverride.json` file to override the default behavior.

 ```json
 [